 First of all, what is the P mode?
 Your camera is blind to the world and has to make a lot of assumptions about it including how much light is out there, where to focus, how fast your subject is moving and the ideal depth of field (or how much in front and behind your subject should be in focus e.g. 2 meters in front and behind the subject or. as much as possible).
-Switching your camera to P mode means the camera has to make the best ‘guestimate’ it can for all these unknowns.
+Switching your camera to P mode (which stands for Program mode or Programmed Automatic mode) means the camera has to make the best ‘guestimate’ it can for all these unknowns.

 Why does the amount of light matter to your camera?
 Think of your own eyelids and how each of your eyes has an iris.
 When it’s a very sunny day you tend to squint and your irises expand to protect your retinas.
 Conversely, in a gloomy room, you open your eyelids as wide as possible and your irises contract.

 Your eyes irises and eyelids vary the amount of light because your retinas like a certain amount of light to register information – too little light and your eyes only see limited information, too much light and your retinas are overloaded and you see nothing.
 Your camera’s sensor is the monocular equivalent of your retinas – the place where information about light is registered, and just like your retinas, the DSLR’s sensor likes an ideal quantity of light.
 Unlike your eyes, your camera has no eyelid or iris to regulate the quantity of light.
 Instead the camera controls light by varying the shutter speed and aperture.